 Here are some – but certainly not all – of the world's most popular gay-friendly hotels and travel destinations:

-If you're looking to be close to Soho's most famous gay-oriented bars, such as G-A-Y Bar, Village, The Shadow Lounge, Rupert Street and The Yard, consider booking a room near bustling Leicester Square.
+England’s capital has an enviable reputation as one of the world's most gay-friendly cities, with dozens of LGBTQ+ bars and clubs located in Soho.
+This West End neighbourhood’s central location also puts you within walking distance of London’s iconic tourist landmarks including Buckingham Palace and Trafalgar Square.
+If you're looking to be close to Soho's most famous bars, such as G-A-Y, Village, Rupert Street, The Yard Bar and Comptons of Soho, consider booking a room near bustling Leicester Square.
 Sought-after venues include the trendy, hospitable Z Hotel Soho, the opulent Park Grand London Paddington, or the very stylish W London Leicester Square.

-Many of Barcelona's friendly gay bars and clubs are centred on the Eixample district, which features many striking Modernista landmarks designed by the prominent architects Enric Sagnier i Villavecchia and Antoni Gaudí.
+Many of Barcelona's friendly gay bars and clubs are centred on the Eixample district, which features many striking Modernista landmarks designed by the prominent architects Antoni Gaudí and Enric Sagnier i Villavecchia.

-For gay-themed nightlife venues with fantastic atmospheres, consider the Night bar, People Lounge, or Átame.
+For LGBTQ+ nightlife and venues with fantastic atmospheres, consider Punto BCN, Museum, Gingin’, Boxer’s Café Bar or Átame.
 For gay-friendly hotels you could choose the high-end H10 Urquinaona Plaza Hotel, the exquisite H10 Metropolitan, and the value-for-money Hotel Granvia.